 Event risk refers to potential losses we may suffer through unpredictable events that cause large unexpected market price movements such as natural or man-made disasters, epidemics, acts of terrorism, armed conflicts or political instability, as well as adverse events specifically affecting our business activities or counterparties.
-These events include not only significant events such as the terrorist attacks in the U.S. on September 11, 2001, U.S. subprime issues since 2007, the global financial and credit crisis in the autumn of 2008, the Great East Japan Earthquake in March 2011, fiscal problems in the U.S. and European countries which became apparent starting the same year, the political crisis in Ukraine which began in late 2013, the terrorist attacks in Paris in November 2015, the terrorist attacks in Brussels in March 2016 and the terrorist attacks in London in June 2017, but also more specifically the following types of events that could cause losses in our trading and investment assets:
+These events include not only significant events such as the Great East Japan Earthquake in March 2011, fiscal problems in the U.S. and European countries which became apparent starting the same year, the terrorist attacks in Paris in November 2015, and the increasing tensions on Korean Peninsula following North Korean nuclear tests in 2017, but also more specifically the following types of events that could cause losses in our trading and investment assets: